-a.
-When the Data Client Installation Type dialog box opens, select the Database Administrator option in order to install the Relativity Server Administrator utility program.
+5. On the Data Client Installation Type page, select the Database Administrator option in order to install the Relativity Server Administrator utility program.

 The Server Administrator utility allows you to define a Windows server for the Data Client and configure a Relativity Data Server data source on the Windows server machine.